 - Data suggest that Plaquenil (hydroxychlorokine) may also have some blood clotting protective effect (and may reduce the level of SSA / B antibody), also during pregnancy (reference: Sciascia S, 2015)

-- In all spontaneous abortions, other causes must also be considered and the department with special competence consulted.
-If "treatment-resistant" antiphospholipid syndrome is present, after careful consideration additional treatment with Prednisolone 10mg / day up to gestational age 14 may be considered.
-In special indications such as severe placental failure and preeclampsia, pravastatin 20mg / day and intravenous immunoglobulins (2g / kg per month) and / or plasma replacement (plasmapheresis) may be considered by a special department (Reference Uthman I, 2019)
+- In the case of all miscarriages, other causes must also be considered and the department with special competence consulted.
+If “treatment-resistant” antiphospholipid syndrome is present, after careful consideration, adjunctive therapy with Prednisolone 10mg / day until week 14 of pregnancy may be considered.
+In special indications such as severe placental insufficiency and preeclampsia, pravastatin 20mg / day and intravenous immunoglobulins (2g / kg per month) and / or plasma replacement (plasmapheresis) may be considered by the specialist department (Reference).
+Uthman I, 2019)

 - Anticoagulants may limit the possibility of epidural anesthesia at birth

-- After birth, after 2-3 weeks, consider restarting Marevan (if used before pregnancy).
-NB INR levels can vary and create dosage problems shortly after birth.
-Alternatively, Fragmin or Klexane is used approximately 6 weeks after birth.
+- After birth, after 2-3 weeks, one can consider starting Marevan again (if used before pregnancy).
+NOTE!
+INR levels can vary and create dosing problems shortly after birth.
+Alternatively, Fragmin or Klexane is used approx. 6 weeks after birth.

 Miscarriages.
-Studies have shown that recurrent abortions in 38-59% of patients occur among patients with combined SLE and APLS.
-For SLE without APL antibody, abortion risk is 16-20%.
-In recurrent abortions in the general population, 10-15% of women have APL antibodies.
+Studies have shown that among patients with combined SLE and APLS, recurrent miscarriages occur in 38-59% of patients.
+With SLE without APL antibody, the abortion risk is 16-20%.
+In recurrent miscarriages in the general population, 10-15% of women have APL antibodies.

 The condition is characterized by rapid development (within less than 1 week) and multiorgan infection.